Finite Type Invariants of w-Knotted Objects II: Tangles, Foams and the Kashiwara-Vergne Problem: w-Tangled Foams

-} The vertices can also be interpreted topologically via a natural extension of Satoh's tubing map.
-For the first vertex, imagine the broken right strand approaching the continuous left strand directly from below in a thickened surface, as shown.

-The reader might object that there really are four types of vertices (as there are four types of crossings), and each of these can be viewed as a ``fuse'' or a ``split'' depending on the strand directions, as shown in Figure~\ref{fig:VertexTypes}.
-However, looking at the fuse vertices for example, observe that the last two of these can be obtained from the first two by composing with virtual crossings, which always exist in a circuit algebra.
+Vertices are rigid: the three tubes meeting at a vertex play different roles.
+Combinatorially, this means that the three edges meeting at a vertex are labelled (stem, inner and outer), and carry a cyclic orientation.
+In practice we use asymmetric pictures to avoid the clutter of labels.

-The sign of a vertex can be defined the same way as the sign of a crossing (see Section~\ref{subsec:TangleTopology}).
-We will sometimes refer to the first generator vertex as ``the positive vertex'' and to the second one as ``the negative vertex''.
-We use the band notation for vertices the same way we do for crossings: the fully coloured band stands for the thin (inner) ring.
+As with crossings, we obtain the vertices with opposite fly-in directions by composing the generating vertices with virtual crossings, as shown in Figure~\ref{fig:VertexTypes}.
+In the figure the band notation for vertices is used the same way as it is for crossings: the fully coloured band stands for the thin (inner) ring.

-\subsubsection{The relations of $\wTFo$}
+\subsubsection{The relations of $\wTF$}

-In addition to the usual \Rs, R2, R3, and OC moves of Figure~\ref{fig:VKnotRels}, we more relations are added to describe the behaviour of the additional features.
+Next, we discuss the relations of $\wTF$ and show that they represent local isotopies of w-foams.
+The usual \Rs, R2, R3, and OC relations of Figure~\ref{fig:VKnotRels} continue to apply.

+The Reidemeister 4 (\glost{R4}) relations assert that a strand can be moved under or over a vertex, as shown below.
+The ambiguously drawn vertices in the figure denote a vertex of any sign with any strand directions (as in Section~\ref{subsubsec:wTFgens}).
+The local isotopies can be read from the band pictures in the bottom row.

-Recall that topologically, a cap represents a capped tube or equivalently, flying ring shrinking to a point.
+Recall that topologically, a cap represents a capped tube or equivalently, flying circle shrinking to a point.
 Hence, a cap on the thin (or under) strand can be ``pulled out'' from a crossing, but the same is not true for a cap on the thick (or over) strand, as shown below.
-This is the case for any orientation of the strands.
 We denote this relation by \glost{CP}, for Cap Pull-out.

-The Reidemeister 4 relations assert that a strand can be moved under or over a crossing, as shown in the picture below.
-The ambiguously drawn vertices in the picture denote a vertex of any kind (as described in Section~\ref{subsubsec:wTFgens}), and the strands can be oriented arbitrarily.
-The local topological (tube or flying ring) interpretations can be read from the pictures below.
-These relations will be denoted \glost{R4}.
+This is the case for any strands directions.

+The FR, $W^2$, CW and TV relations describe the behaviour of the wens, and together we refer to them as the {\em wen relations}.

+The interaction of a wen and a crossing is described by the following Flip Relations (\glost{FR}):

+To explain this in the flying circle interpretation, recall that a wen represents a circle that flips over.
+It does not matter whether ring B flips first and then flies through ring A or vice versa.
+However, the movies in which ring A first flips and then ring B flies through it, or B flies through A first and then A flips differ in the fly-through direction of B through A, hence the virtual crossings.

+A double flip is isotopic to no flip, in other words two consecutive wens are isotopic to no wen.
+We denote this relation by $\glos{W^2}$.

+\parpic[r]{$ $} A cap can slide through a wen, hence a capped wen disappears, as shown on the right, to be denoted \glost{CW}.